-The Turkish van (pronounced “von”) is a naturally occurring cat breed that originated in the mountains of Turkey.
-Not to be confused with Turkey’s other cat export, the Turkish Angora (more on that later), the Turkish van is beloved by owners for their sturdy build, playful, active nature and for being one of the relatively rare breeds of cat that has an affinity for water.
+The Turkish van is a naturally occurring cat breed that originated in the mountains of Turkey.
+Not to be confused with Turkey's other cat export, the Turkish Angora (more on that later), the Turkish van is beloved by owners for his sturdy build, playful and active nature, and for being one of the relatively rare breeds of cat that has an affinity for water.

-In addition to its distinct coloration, the Turkish van’s coat is medium-long and single coated, making it cashmere-soft and easy to maintain, according to the Cat Fanciers' Association.
-It lays close to their bodies, giving the Turkish van a satin appearance, and their coats are surprisingly water-resistant, making them easy to dry off when they get wet, but difficult to bathe.
+In addition to his distinct coloration, the Turkish van's coat is medium-long and single coated, making it cashmere-soft and easy to maintain, according to the Cat Fanciers' Association.
+It lies close to their bodies, giving the Turkish van a satin appearance, and their coats are surprisingly water-resistant, making them easy to dry off when they get wet, but difficult to bathe.

 Underneath that coat, the Turkish van is an absolute unit.
-Male cats getting up to 20 pounds are not uncommon, and the cats have been known to measure 3 feet from nose to tail tip.
+Male cats reaching 20 pounds are not uncommon, and the cats have been known to measure 3 feet from nose to tail tip.
 They are well-muscled cats, making them incredibly athletic, especially when it comes to jumping.

 Their heads are slightly wedge-shaped, ears are of medium size and positioned just to the outside of the eye's centerlines, and the eyes themselves are mostly round and come in amber, blue, or a heterochromatic combination of both.

-Turkish vans are incredibly intelligent, easily trainable cats.
-They fetch naturally, and will often bring balls to their human companions to initiate games.
-They can also be trained to walk on a leash or harness fairly easily.
 Remember when we said that the Turkish van was athletic?
-Yeah, please do not confuse that with thinking that they are graceful.
-This kitty is a brute.
-Furniture wobbles and rocks when he jumps, things will get knocked off ledges as he passes by, and each time he makes his way back down to floor level, you will definitely know it.
+Yeah, please do not confuse that with thinking they are graceful.
+Furniture wobbles and rocks when he jumps, things will get knocked off ledges as he passes by, and each time he makes his way back down to the floor, you will definitely know it.

-While Turkish vans are affectionate to their family members, these are not normally lap cats.
-They may lay next to you and will happily allow themselves to be petted, but this is not a breed that tolerates being picked up and often wants to be near you, not on you.
+While Turkish vans are affectionate to their family members (Krieger says "they're definitely people cats"), these are not normally lap cats.
+They may lie next to you and will happily allow themselves to be petted, but this is not a breed that tolerates being picked up and often wants to be near you, not on you.

-Finally, though your mileage may vary, depending on individual temperament, Turkish vans have historically had a reputation for being eager swimmers and water enthusiasts.
-Owners report finding their vans playing in toilets, turning on water faucets so they can drink and splash, and going for short swims in pools or lakes.
+Finally, depending on individual temperament, Turkish vans have a reputation for being eager swimmers and water enthusiasts.
+Owners report finding their vans playing in toilets, turning on water faucets so they can drink and splash, and even going for short swims in pools or lakes.

-Turkish vans do well in a single-pet household and don’t seem to suffer much from separation anxiety.
-When put in a home with other cats, they much prefer being around other Turkish vans, but will fairly quickly accept the company of most any other cat as well.
-Dogs can be no problem as long as they are introduced properly and patiently.
+Turkish vans do well in a single-pet household.
+When put in a home with other cats, they are fairly quick to accept the company.
+Dogs can be no problem, too, as long as they are introduced properly and patiently.

 As an extremely old, naturally occurring breed, the Turkish van is largely free of genetic issues and breed-specific health defects.
 Unlike the Turkish Angora, the Turkish van doesn't have issues with deafness.